 Out of the 916,645, living rooms and 18 styles analyzed, 1.87 percent (or 17,152) have a Scandinavian design.

 If you’re not familiar with Scandinavian design, you may assume that it all centers around the traditional red Dala Horse.
 While the Dala horse may still be used for inspiration in modern Scandinavian design, Scandinavian style is a combination of modern design and borrowing traditional features and elements.

-Traditionally, Scandinavian style focused on bright colors, efficiency, and space-saving solutions.
-To combat the long hours of winter darkness, bright colors, white walls, and light colored woods are some common elements of Scandinavian style.
+Traditionally, a Scandinavian style focused on bright colors, efficiency, and space-saving solutions.
+To combat the long hours of winter darkness, bright colors, white walls, and light-colored woods are some common elements of Scandinavian style.